All Episodes

 And I had a little something in my head.

-And the first thing that needs to be said about that, some might argue the only thing that needs to be said about that, is to reach out to those listening along the uh the Atlantic coast, Rush Limbaugh stations in North Carolina, Virginia, and Northward, where it could be a pretty wild weekend and pretty wild beginning of next week.
+And the first thing that needs to be said about that, some might argue the only thing that needs to be said about that, is to reach out to those listening along the Atlantic coast, Rush Limbaugh stations in North Carolina, Virginia, and Northward, where it could be a pretty wild weekend and pretty wild beginning of next week.

 Don't do that.